Sulaiman-ai/Exploring-Enigmas/README.md

 ## Setup

-Open the link to the live application in any modern browser.
+Open the live application link in any modern browser.

 ## Live Application